 SRD II aims to promote effective stewardship and improve transparency in how asset owners (life insurers) and asset managers set their long-term investment strategies and how they communicate these when working together.

 A. Shareholder engagement policy

 HSBC Life maintains an Investment Policy in relation to HSBC Life Assets which is updated annually.
-The Policy does not currently include Equity Investment and no direct or indirect exposure to Equities are held by the HSBC Life to match long term liabilities.
+Policy does not currently include Equity Investment and no direct or indirect exposure to Equities are held by the HSBC Life to match long term liabilities.
 There are currently no plans to widen the Investment Policy to include Equity Investments.
 HSBC Life does not exercise any Voting Rights on any Company Assets.

 HSBC Life does not therefore appoint a Fund Manager to manage Equity Investments on its behalf.
 HSBC Life does appoint a Fund Manager to manage Equity Investments for its unit linked funds which support Life Products.